gchi66/pailin-abroad/lesson_docs/en/level_1.md

         <span style="text-decoration:underline;">It’s</span> a good school. = <span style="text-decoration:underline;">It is</span> a good school.

+**When to use ‘is’**

 Do you remember the three ways that ‘am’ and ‘are’ are used? ’Is’ is used in the same three ways:

-1. is (adjective)
+1. **is (adjective)**

-        *‘Adjectives’ are words that describe nouns.*
+        - ‘Adjectives’ are words that describe nouns.

-        *Examples: hot, tired, yellow, heavy*
+        *- Examples: hot, tired, yellow, heavy*

-2. is (prepositional phrase)
+2. **is (prepositional phrase)**

-        *A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
-It describes your relationship to a location.*
+        - A ‘prepositional phrase’ begins with a preposition word, such as ‘in · at · on · near,’ followed by a place.
+It describes your relationship to a location.

-        *Examples: in the kitchen, at the store, on the desk, near the post office*
+        *- Examples: in the kitchen, at the store, on the desk, near the post office*

-3. is (noun OR noun phrase).
+3. **is (noun OR noun phrase).**

-        *A ‘noun’ is a person, place, thing, or idea.
-A ‘noun phrase’ is an ‘adjective + noun.’*
+        - A ‘noun’ is a person, place, thing, or idea.
+A ‘noun phrase’ is an ‘adjective + noun.’

-        *Examples: a nurse, a phone, a talented singer, a brown dog*
+        *- Examples: a nurse, a phone, a talented singer, a brown dog*

         <span style="text-decoration:underline;">Click here</span> to learn more about adjectives, prepositions, nouns, and other parts of speech.

+**Identify the uses of ‘is’**

 Try to identify how ‘is’ is used in the conversation.
 They’re shown below:

-        He’s in LA. (prepositional phrase)
+        - He’s in LA. (prepositional phrase)

-        It’s a good school. (noun phrase)
+        - It’s a good school. (noun phrase)

-        He’s very smart. (adjective)
+        - He’s very smart. (adjective)

-        My mom’s a nurse. (noun)
+        - My mom’s a nurse. (noun)

 ---